HengyueZ/astrofix/README.md

 # astrofix
-Astro-Fix is an astronimical image correction algorithm based on interpolation by Gaussian process regression.
+Astro-Fix is an astronomical image correction algorithm.
+It imputes the correct value of a bad pixel through a Gaussian Process Regression with its neibours.
 Our paper can be found at